 You can also check post engagement broken down by hours to find out at what exact times during the day your audience is the most active:

 Pro-tip* Don’t get lost in time-zones.
 In the table above we’re set to Europe/London.
 You can easily change it in the general settings of your NapoleonCat account.

 How often should you post on Instagram?

 How much is too much?
 Should you post every day, a few times a day, or only from time to time?
 We can easily see who’s got the highest engagement rates and how often they post.
-As seen a few visuals above, Mercedes and BMW have substantially higher engagement rates than Honda and Audi.
+As seen a few visuals above, the data points us to the conclusion that Mercedes and BMW have substantially higher engagement rates than Honda and Audi.
 And yes, the first two brands post most often – more than once a day.